sebschlicht/bachelor-thesis/cluster-setup.md

     $ a2ensite neo4j titan
     $ service apache2 reload

+When using Apache 2.4 make sure to enable the module `lbmethod_byrequests` in addition.

 While the first endpoint balances all requests across the cluster, the second endpoint (Neo4j only) does not include any nodes other than the master.
 The intention is to have a separate endpoint for write requests.
 The cluster may perform better when using only the master node for writes: Slaves are forced to synchronize with the master in order to execute a write request.